ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

 Installing Ansible to containers
 ================================

-Instead of installing Ansible content manually, you can simply build an execution environment container image or use one of the available community images as your control node.
+You can use a container as your control node instead of installing Ansible manually.
+Build an execution environment container image or use an available community image.
 See :ref:`getting_started_ee_index` for details.

 .. _development_install:

 Installing for development
 ==========================

-If you are testing new features, fixing bugs, or otherwise working with the development team on changes to the core code, you can install and run the source from GitHub.
+To test new features, fix bugs, or contribute to the ``ansible-core`` code, you can install and run Ansible from the GitHub source repository.

 .. note::

-    You should only install and run the ``devel`` branch if you are modifying ``ansible-core`` or trying out features under development.
-This is a rapidly changing source of code and can become unstable at any point.
+   Install the ``devel`` branch only if you are modifying ``ansible-core`` or testing features in development.
+The ``devel`` branch code changes rapidly and can be unstable.

 For more information on getting involved in the Ansible project, see the :ref:`ansible_community_guide`.